jedazard/IRSF/README.md

 # IRSF
-Interaction Random Survival Forest (IRSF): Ensemble Survival Tree Models to Reveal Variable Interactions in Association with Time-to-Events Outcomes
+Interaction Random Survival Forest (IRSF): an ensemble survival tree approach to reveal variable interactions in association with time-to-events outcomes

 ===============